jgd6426/Pro-Wrestling/README.md

 All tournament details are also logged in the console similar to the sample output in the instructions.

+If you don't have your own array, you can use the wrestlerArray.json file in this project to test it out.

 ### Front End Mockup
 <img width="730" alt="Screenshot 2024-03-27 at 3 43 56 PM" src="https://github.com/jgd6426/Pro-Wrestling/assets/100483381/dce73a64-4f7e-46f6-a801-646716d4cc5d">